civil-savage/web_tools/README.md

 # web_tools
 Various tools used in survey testing, image comparison, and web stuff in general.
+Plus on old at a front end written in JavaScript.